golemfactory/golem-architecture/arch-snapshot/arch.md

    communication occurs over an unreliable channel, the encryption algorithm must be capable of handling individual UDP packets.
 Some packets may be lost, while others could arrive out of order.
 2. No Key Exchange Required: There should be no need for explicit key or information exchange between Nodes.
-In cases where communication is relayed, there is no session-establishing phase between parties sending relayed packets, so key exchanges aren't feasible.
+In cases where communication is relayed, there is no Session-establishing phase between parties sending relayed packets, so key exchanges aren't feasible.

 For these reasons, the AES-GCM-SIV variant of the AES algorithm was chosen.